Novel: Chivalric romances

 Romance or chivalric romance is a type of narrative in prose or verse popular in the aristocratic circles of High Medieval and Early Modern Europe.
 They were marvel-filled adventures, often of a knight-errant with heroic qualities, who undertakes a quest, yet it is "the emphasis on heterosexual love and courtly manners distinguishes it from the chanson de geste and other kinds of epic, which involve heroism."
 In later romances, particularly those of French origin, there is a marked tendency to emphasize themes of courtly love.

 Originally, romance literature was written in Old French, Anglo-Norman and Occitan, later, in English, Italian and German.
 During the early 13th century, romances were increasingly written as prose.

 The shift from verse to prose dates from the early 13th century; for example, the Romance of Flamenca.
 The Prose Lancelot or Vulgate Cycle also includes passages from that period.
 This collection indirectly led to Thomas Malory's Le Morte d'Arthur of the early 1470s.
 Prose became increasingly attractive because it enabled writers to associate popular stories with serious histories traditionally composed in prose, and could also be more easily translated.

 Popular literature also drew on themes of romance, but with ironic, satiric or burlesque intent.
 Romances reworked legends, fairy tales, and history, but by about 1600 they were out of fashion, and Miguel de Cervantes famously burlesqued them in Don Quixote (1605).
 Still, the modern image of the medieval is more influenced by the romance than by any other medieval genre, and the word "medieval" evokes knights, distressed damsels, dragons, and such tropes.

 The novella

 The term "novel" originates from the production of short stories, or novella that remained part of a European oral culture of storytelling into the late 19th century.
 Fairy tales, jokes, and humorous stories designed to make a point in a conversation, and the exemplum a priest would insert in a sermon belong into this tradition.
-Written collections of such stories circulated in a wide range of products from practical compilations of examples designed for the use of clerics to compilations of various stories such as Boccaccio's Decameron (1354) and Geoffrey Chaucer's Canterbury Tales (1386–1400).
-The Decameron was a compilation of one hundred novelle told by ten people—seven women and three men—fleeing the Black Death by escaping from Florence to the Fiesole hills, in 1348.
+Written collections of such stories circulated in a wide range of products from practical compilations of examples designed for the use of clerics to compilations of various stories such as Boccaccio's The Decameron (1354) and Geoffrey Chaucer's The Canterbury Tales (1386–1400).
+The Decameron was a compilation of one hundred novelle told by ten people — seven women and three men — fleeing the Black Death by escaping from Florence to the Fiesole hills, in 1348.